codess-aus/DP-200/README.md

 You should not use New-AzSqlDatabaseFailoverGroup.
 This command creates a failover group for Azure SQL Databases.
 You need to create a failover group for Azure SQL Managed Instances.

+For a large fact table, you should create a hash-distributed table.
+Query performance improves when the table is joined with a replicated table or with a table that is distributed on the same column.
+This avoids data movement.

+For a staging table with unknown data, you should create a round-robin distributed table.
+The data will be evenly distributed across the nodes, and no distribution column needs to be chosen.

+For a small dimension table, you should use a replicated table.
+No data movement is involved when the table is joined with another table on any column.

+For a table that has queries that scan a date range, you should create a partitioned table.
+Partition elimination can improve the performance of the scans when the scanned range is a small part of the table.

+You should not create a temporary table.
+A temporary table is only visible to the session that creates it and will be deleted when the session ends.